 - Divide the angle of the corner by two – e.g. a 90° angle corner should be cut at a 45° angle.

 - Left-hand pieces of internal corners should be cut from right down to left, whereas left-hand pieces of external corners should be cut from left down to right.

 - For the right-hand pieces of internal corners cut from left down to right, and for external corners cut from right down to left.

-We would suggest using a mitre box or block to help perfect the cut.
+We suggest using a mitre box or block to help you perfect the cut.

-Sometimes referred to as “coping”, scribing is used to cleanly connect the internal corners of skirting boards.
-It involves shaping the end of a section of skirting board so that it neatly fits the contours of an adjoining board.
+Sometimes referred to as ‘coping’, scribing is used to cleanly connect the internal corners of skirting boards.
+If you’re unsure on how to scribe skirting boards, it involves shaping the end of a section of skirting board so that it neatly fits the contours of an adjoining board.

 - Cut an internal mitre on the end of the skirting, taking care to ensure that the cut is perpendicular to the skirting.

 - On the profiled section of the skirting board, cut along the line made by the front edge of the mitre.
 Cut from the top and stop when you reach the flat, unprofiled part of the wood.
 Use a coping saw to do this.